-'''

-class templatetags.crispy_forms_tags.BasicNode (form, helper, template_pack=None)

-'''

-Basic Node object that we can rely on for Node objects in normal template tags.
+class templatetags.crispy_forms_tags.BasicNode (form, helper, template_pack=None) Basic Node object that we can rely on for Node objects in normal template tags.
 I created this because most of the tags we'll be using will need both the form object and the helper string.
-This handles both the form object and parses out the helper string into attributes that templates can easily handle.
+This handles both the form object get_render(context)

+Returns a Context object with all the necessary stuff for rendering the form and parses out the helper string into attributes that templates can easily handle.